mhightower83/event-logger/README.md

 successful with carrying data forward between boot cycles.

 STATUS: It has been a while since I last used the RTC build option.
 So the RTC build will not work.
-There is logic to support a Circular log; however, only the linear log has been used so far. `EVLOG_CIRCULAR` is untested and does not work.
-Linear logging option has been working well.
+There is logic to support circular logging or linear logging. `EVLOG_CIRCULAR` has not been tested a lot.
+The linear logging option has been working well.
+Linear logging is the default when `#define EVLOG_CIRCULAR` is omited.

 ### Time stamp options
 * `EVLOG_TIMESTAMP_CLOCKCYCLES` - lowest over head least intrusive to get.
 Safe